Offside (ice hockey): Delayed offside rule

 The blue lines are used to determine if a player has gone offside.

 Under the delayed offside rule, an infraction occurs when a play is offside and any attacking player touches the puck or checks a player in the offensive zone.
-For example, under NHL's delayed offside rule, play is stopped immediately when an attacking player carries the puck into the zone while a teammate is already in the attacking zone, or when an attacking player in the neutral zone completes a pass to a teammate who is already in the attacking zone.
-A delayed offside occurs when a player on the attacking team is in the offensive zone before the puck and the attacking team causes the puck to enter the zone without the attacking team having possession.
+For example, under the National Hockey League's (NHL) delayed offside rule, play is stopped immediately when an attacking player carries the puck into the zone while a teammate is already in the attacking zone, or when an attacking player in the neutral zone completes a pass to a teammate who is already in the attacking zone.
+A delayed offside occurs when a player on the attacking team is in the offensive zone before the puck and the attacking team causes the puck to enter the zone when the attacking team does not have possession.
 When a delayed offside occurs, a linesman will keep an arm up to signal it, and all attacking players must retreat back into the neutral zone without touching the puck or checking an opponent for the delayed offside to end.
 If an attacking player touches the puck during the delayed offside, play is stopped.

-The National Hockey League (NHL) and International Ice Hockey Federation (IIHF) apply similar rules for determining offside.
+The NHL and International Ice Hockey Federation (IIHF) apply similar rules for determining offside.
 A player is judged to be offside if both of their skates completely cross the blue line dividing their offensive zone from the neutral zone before the puck completely crosses the same line.
 In both organizations, it is the position of a player's skates that are important.
 They cannot use their stick or other part of their body to remain onside.
 The lone exception to this rule is that an attacking player's skates may precede the puck into the attacking zone when they are skating backwards if they are in control of the puck.
 The position of the puck is used for determining offside.
 Offside is determined by the skate positions when the puck completely crosses the blue line.
 If the puck was in the attacking zone, touches the blue line, and then completely leaves the blue line back into the attacking zone, the puck is considered to have been in the attacking zone the entire time, so there is no determination of offside, and the puck did not completely cross the blue line.